 About the Institute

-The Libin Cardiovascular Institute of Alberta at the Cumming School of Medicine is committed to changing the future of cardiovascular health.
+The Libin Cardiovascular Institute at the Cumming School of Medicine is committed to changing the future of cardiovascular health.
 Our coalition of clinicians, staff and trainees is working collaboratively to advance prevention and treatment of cardiovascular disorders.